peteryxu/aqd-cli-workshop/workshop/02a-getting-started.md

 From the **">"** prompt, enter the following:

 ```
-> show me without creating, an optimised Docker file to run a Python Flask application.
+> show me WITHOUT CREATING ANY FILES, an optimised Docker file to run a Python Flask application.
 Make sure it uses the latest version of Python
 ```

 Review the output - does it look ok to you?

 ---

-**Task 05**
+**Tools**

-The previous prompt added the phrase "without creating" deliberately.
+The previous prompt added the phrase "WITHOUT CREATING ANY FILES" deliberately.
 We wanted Amazon Q CLI just to show us something.
 It is capable of doing much more than this though.
 Amazon Q CLI has a concept of **Tools** that allow it to interact with the wider world.
-The various tools allow it to read, write, and execute commands.
-Amazon Q CLI gives you control though, so before we get it to do those things, we need to give it permission.
+To make sure that we have control, Amazon Q CLI has the concept of permissions for these **Tools**, allowing you to set the level of trust and automation.

+Amazon Q CLI confgiures **Tools** as **"Trusted"** or **"Untrusted"**.
+What this means is that when Amazon Q CLI wants to use one of these Tools, if a Tool is "Untrusted" you will be prompted to ask for permission to proceed with running that Tool.
+You can either trust this one time, trust it going forward, or decline.

+By default, Amazon Q CLI auto trusts the built in Tools that perform "Read" operations, but does not trust any tool that needs to write to the file system or execute a command or program.
+Amazon Q CLI gives you the ability to control though.

+Why is this important?
+Imagine you are working on a big project, that might write files and run programs.
+If you leave the Tools setting to untrusted, you will be asked every time to proceed.
+You might want to automatically approve in some situations, and therefore havinv the control to trust these tools will let Amazon Q CLI proceed without prompting you.

+Lets take a look at this, exploring Tools permissions and then seeing how this work by extending the previous task.

+**Task-05**

 Open up a Amazon Q CLI chat session.
 From the **">"** prompt, type the following: